jeff4/bionotes.github.io/_comp/sed.md

 		`gsed '/pattern/{x;p;x}'`
 	* JH's version executed in h-ss directory:
 		`gsed '/pattern/{x;p;x}' gopnik-2023-dalle.md >out.txt`
+	* This works but I explore it more below.

 ## 9/01 PK Book
 * **2.5** Search for /pattern/ and only print lines that contain that pattern